vinceimbat/vinceimbat/content/thoughts/my life goals master list.md

 - [ ] [R]I have transformed my simple abode into a place where I am inspired to live my best life every day and welcome the most important people in my life.
 - [ ] [R] I have established a healthy, sustainable, time-efficient, and cost-effective nutrition system that has worked wonders to my overall well-being.
 - [ ] CONNECTING
+- [ ] [CO] I have assisted Lea in starting a life design project to help her design her best life and work.
 - [ ] [CO] I have designed and set up a customized minimum viable life management system for Lea.
 I have assisted her in implementing it, gathered feedback from her use of it, and redesigned it based on these feedback.<br><br>[[Lea's MVLMS]]
 - [ ] [CO] I have hosted my friends in my house, prepared food, and played games.
 - [ ] [CO] I have learned how to set and communicate my boundaries.